Towards Generalization of Graph Neural Networks for AC Optimal Power Flow: Conclusion

 \section{Conclusion}

 We proposed a Hybrid Heterogeneous Message Passing Neural Network (HH-MPNN) for AC Optimal Power Flow that addresses topology adaptability and scalability challenges in existing machine learning approaches.
-By explicitly modeling power system components as distinct node and edge types combined with a scalable transformer, our architecture achieves $<1\%$ optimality gaps on default topologies and $<3\%$ gaps on zero-shot N-1 contingencies across grids from 14 to 2,000 buses.
-Pre-training on smaller grids improves performance on larger systems.
-Computational speedups of $10^{3}$ to $10^{4}$ compared to interior point solvers make the approach practical for real-time operations.
+Our architecture achieves $<1\%$ optimality gaps on challenging test cases with variable loads, generator cost, line parameters and system topologies, while maintaining constraint violations comparable to state-of-the-art models.
+We show the strong generalization ability of the model through zero-shot transfer to N-1 contingency cases.
+Pre-training on smaller grids also improves performance on larger systems.
+Computational speedups of $10^{2}$ to $10^{3}$ compared to interior point solvers make the approach practical for real-time operations.
 These results demonstrate the potential for unified, generalizable graph-based models for diverse power system applications.